williampiat3/cocoon/README.md

 ## Contract process
 ![Database structure](pictures/contract_process.png?raw=true "Contracts")

+This process has been coded excusively on app script you'll find all the codes in the links given in the description of each step (you won't find the code here)

 ### Step 1: Submitting the form
 The form to perform this step is the following one: https://cocoon.formstack.com/forms/new_tenant